World Lethwei Championship: Rules

-The WLC uses the modern Lethwei rules also known as tournament rules first established in 1996 by the Myanmar Lethwei Federation.
+The WLC uses the tournament rules established in 1996 by the MTLF.

 Rounds

 Each bout can be booked as a 3, 4 or 5 round fight with 3 minutes per round and a 2-minute break in between rounds.
 Championship bouts are 5 round fights with 3 minutes per round and a 2-minute break between rounds.

 Judging

 In the event that a bout goes the distance, it will go to the judges decision.
 The 3 judges will score the bout based on number of strikes per round.
 Fighters have a maximum of 3 knockdowns per round and 4 knockdowns in the entire fight before the fight is ruled a knockout.